In This Section:

 Petitions for Examinations

-- Deadline: Five working days after the last day of the examination period (for December, five working days after classes resume in January)
+- The deadline is five working days after the last day of the examination period for the term in question (for December examinations, the deadline is five working days after the University reopens in January)

-- UTM/UTSC courses: Deadline: Within 72 hours of a missed examination, students must file a petition with their St. George Campus college registrar, with the required supporting documentation
+- UTM/UTSC courses: Within 72 hours of a missed examination, students must file a petition with their Faculty of Arts & Science College Registrar's Office, with the required supporting documentation

 Petitions for Withdrawal (see also Late Withdrawal above)

-- Fall-Winter Session courses: Deadline: the following 15 November
+- Fall-Winter Session courses: The deadline is the following 15 November

-- Summer Session courses: Deadline: the following 28/29 February
+- Summer Session courses: The deadline is the following 28/29 February

 All documentation supporting petitions must be submitted as soon as possible, and no later than three weeks after the date the student initiates the petition.

 Late petitions and petitions with late documentation will not be considered, as above.